dennislamcv1/IBMAIPM/README.md

 # IBMAIPM
-## IBM AI Product Manager Professional Certificate
+## IBM AI Product Manager Professional Certificate (10 course series)

 Prepare for a career in the high-growth field of technology.
 In this program, you’ll learn in-demand skills like product management, prompt engineering, and artificial intelligence to get job-ready in 6 months or less, with no prior experience required.